tantan-ucl/tantan-ucl.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Ph.D. candidate at University College London (UCL), under the supervision of [Prof Grant Mills](https://www.ucl.ac.uk/bartlett/construction/people/dr-grant-mills) and [Dr Eleni Papadonikolaki](https://www.ucl.ac.uk/bartlett/construction/people/dr-eleni-papadonikolaki). <br>
-I received my Bachelor's degree in Huazhong University of Science and Technology in Wuhan, China, and Master's degree in University College London (UCL).
-Before my PhD study, I worked at [iLab](https://fac.arch.hku.hk/iLab/people/), The University of Hong Kong as a Research Assistant, under the supervision of [Prof Weisheng Lu](https://www.arch.hku.hk/staff/faculty-office-staff/lu-wilson-w-s/) and [Dr Fan Xue](https://www.arch.hku.hk/staff/rec/xue-fan/?dept=rec).
+Tan Tan holds a research position at Delft University of Technolog (TU Delft) and thw Swiss National Centre of Competence in Research (NCCR) Digital Fabrication.
+He has an interdisciplinary background in architectural design, project management and sustainable construction.
+He studied for his PhD and MSc from the Bartlett, UCL's faculty of the built environment.
+He obtained his BArch from Huazhong University of Science and Technology.
+Before his PhD, He worked at the Department of Real Estate and Construction of the University of Hong Kong as a research assistant.

+His current research focuses on exploring implementation barriers and new project delivery methods of digital fabrication in the Swiss construction industry.
+He is interested in improving sustainability in complex buildings, e.g., health care, through integrated design management and engineering, e.g., DfMA & digital fabrication.

+# Appointment
+* **Postdoc Researcher**, Faculty of Architecture and the Built Environment, Delft University of Technology, 2023.2-now
+* **Postdoc Researcher**, National Centre of Competence in Research (NCCR) Digital Fabrication, Switzerland, 2023.2-now
+* **Research Asisstant**, Department of Real Estate and Construction, The University of Hong Kong, 2018/9-2019/9

 # Eduaction
 * **Ph.D.**, Bartlett School of Sustainable Construction, UCL, 2019/9-2023/9
 * **MS.c.**, Bartlett School of Construction and Project Management, UCL, 2017/9-2018/9
 * **B.Arch.**, Department of Architecture, Huazhong University of Science and Technology, 2012/9-2017/7

-# Appointment
-* **Postdoc Researcher**, Faculty of Architecture and the Built Environment, Delft University of Technology, 2023-
-* **Associated Researcher**, National Centre of Competence in Research (NCCR) Digital Fabrication, Switzerland, 2023-
-* **Research Asisstant**, Department of Real Estate and Construction, The University of Hong Kong, 2018/9-2019/9

 # Research Interests
 Digital Innovation, Design for Manufacture, Systems Integration, Modularity